Saturday, January 21, 2012

 Thursday, January 12, 2012

 BACK-STORY: “The Great Escape” is a WWII prisoner of war movie.
 It was released in1963 and was a huge hit and has grown in popularity over the years.
 It is the most famous movie in its subgenre.
 The film was directed by John Sturges and is based on the nonfiction book by Paul Brickhill.
 Brickhill was a prisoner in Stalag Luft III and helped with the escape although he was not one of the escapees.
 His book and the movie are dedicated to the fifty escapees who did not survive.
-The main screenwriter was James Clavell who spent time in a Japanese prison camp and later the screenplay for “King Rat”.
+The main screenwriter was James Clavell who spent time in a Japanese prison camp and the book “King Rat”.
 One of the tunnelers (Wally Floody) served as a technical advisor.
 Donald Pleasance was a prisoner in Stalag Luft 1 during the war.
 Steve McQueen insisted the motorcycle scenes be written in and did the stunts, not including the last jump (for insurance reasons).

 |Hilts' first trip to the cooler|